shakelang/Specification/specification/bytecode/instructions.md

 #### § 5.1.4 `je`

-Jump to the instruction at the given address if the the comparison result is 0 (the two values are equal).
+Jump to the instruction at the given address if the the comparison result is 1 (00000001) (the two compared values are equal).

 Syntax: `je <u4 address>`